Ontario Street to Brockville Avenue

 All businesses in the construction area remain open and accessible throughout construction.

 Ferra Flooring Carpet One Floor and Home and the Unitarian Congregation of Guelph located at the intersection of Harris Street and York Road both remain open during construction and will be accessible from Harris Street.

 Every effort will be made to maintain access to driveways in the construction area during working hours (7 a.m.–7 p.m.).
 Construction activities and equipment movement may temporarily impact access to private property and delays should be expected.

 Guelph Transit impacts

-Guelph Transit Route 4 will be temporarily detoured during construction.
-Visit guelphtransit.ca starting in late March for information about stop changes and route detours.
+Guelph Transit Route 4 is temporarily detoured during construction.
+Visit guelphtransit.ca for information about stop changes and route detours.